ovonpape/esphome_universal-remote/hardware.md

 A 3D-printable case is available to protect and mount the remote.
 It’s optional but recommended for permanent or visible installations.
 This case is intended for the use of an ESP32 development board and a 4 x 6 cm (in this case 14 x 20 holes) perf board or PCB.
-You could reduce the size fo the case if you use an ESP without USB and a smaller perfboard.

 ### Download